thrishank/zkPass_schemas/indian-identity.md

           "value": " ",
           "operation": "!="
         }
-      ],
-      "nullifier": "residentName"
+      ]
     }
   ],
+  "HRCondition": [
-  "HRCondition": ["verify you are an Indian resident"], "tips": {
+    "verify you are an Indian resident"
+  ],
+  "tips": {
-    "message": "If you are already logged in the digilocker please logout and log in.
-When you successfully log in please click on the Aadhar Document, please click the 'Start' button to initiate the verification process."
+    "message": "If you are already logged in to Digilocker, please log out and log in again.
+When you successfully log in, please click on the Aadhar Document and then click the 'Start' button to initiate the verification process."
   }
 }
 ```